aleksandr-novikov/react-context-storage/README.md

 const ConsumerWithStorage = withStorage(storageName)(Consumer);

 /*
-Parent component that will be wrapped with Storage Provider.
+Should be wrapped with Storage Provider.
 */
 const App = () => (
   <>